 All test holes shall be backfilled using powdered bentonite mixed with clay soil used in liner construction and compacted by hand tamping.
-The clay shall be broken down into clods less than 1⁄2 inch in diameter.
+The clay shall be broken down into clods less than $\frac{1}{2}$ inch in diameter.
 A minimum of 25% of the backfilled test hole volume shall be occupied by powdered bentonite after backfilling.

-Appendix B
+Appendix B - Lebanon County Watersheds

-LEBANON COUNTY WATERSHEDS

-Map Prepared by the Lebanon City/County GIS Department (May 2002).
-Metadata provided on request from the Lebanon City/County GIS Department.
-North American Datum of 1927 (NAD27).
-Projection Stateplane, Zone 5151.

-LEBANON COUNTY

-Exceptional Value & High Quality Watersheds

-Appendix C
+Please utilize the Lebanon County Watershed Viewer which can be accessed on the Lebanon County Website:

+- www.lebcounty.org

+- Departments

+- Planning Related Links

+within the confines of the Property; and
-Lebanon County - Stormwater Management Best Management Practices (BMP) Operation and Maintenance (O&M) Agreement

-ΓHIS AGREEMENT, made and entered into this day of , 20, b y and between [name of owner/equitable owner] , owner jeality , Lebanon County; Pennsylvania, (hereina (hereinafter the "Landowner") WITNESSETH WHEREAS, the Landowner is the owner of column records of Lebanon County, Pennsylvania, I (hereinafter "Property"). • WHEREAS, the Landowner is proceeding to be uild and develop the Property ; and WHEREAS, the Subdivision/Land Developme (hereinafter "Plan") for [name of owner/equitable hereof , as approved or to be approved by Lebanon Co within the confines of the Property; and owner] which is expre ssly made a part WHEREAS, the SWM BMP Operation and M 'O&M Plan") approved by the Municipality for the nereto as Exhibit A and made part hereof, as a management of stormwater within the confines of the l property identified herein, v pproved by the Municipali vhich is att ty, provide tached WHEREAS, the Municipality and the Landownealth, safety, and welfare of the residents of the Muniwater quality require that on-site SWM Best Managmaintained on the Property: and cipality and the protection and d maintena nce of WHEREAS, the Municipality requires, that stormy Plan be constructed and adequately maintained by the C WHEREAS, the Municipality requires, through that SWM BMPs as required by said SWM Site Management Ordinance be constructed and adequately successors, and assigns.
-Plan and the Lebanon Cou unty Storm nwater NOW, THEREFORE, in consideration of th e foregoing premises, the n nutual cove enants contained herein, and the following terms and conditions, the parties hereto agree as follows:
+Appendix C - Lebanon County - Stormwater Management Best Management Practices (BMP) Operation and Maintenance (O&M) Agreement betwee AGREEMENT, made and entered into this, (hereinglist) en [name of owner/equitable owner], (hereinglist), Lebanon County; Pennsylvania, (hereinafter "N nafter the "Landowner" , 20, by and), and the subject WITNE ESSETH records WHEREAS, the Landowner is the owner of certain reds of Lebanon County, Pennsylvania, Deed Bookerty"). eal property as recorded d by deed in the land , (hereinafter WHEREAS, the Landowner is proceeding to build ar nd develop the Property r; and WHEREAS, the Subdivision/Land Development/Stornafter "Plan") for [name of owner/equitable owner]f, as approved or to be approved by Lebanon County, which is expressly / made a part

+WHEREAS, the SWM BMP Operation and Maintenance Plan (hereinafter referred to as the "O&M Plan") approved by the Municipality for the property identified herein, which is attached hereto as Exhibit A and made part hereof, as approved by the Municipality, provides for management of stormwater within the confines of the Property through the use of BMPs; and

+WHEREAS, the Municipality and the Landowner, his successors and assigns agree that the health, safety, and welfare of the residents of the Municipality and the protection and maintenance of water quality require that on-site SWM Best Management Practices (BMPs) be constructed and maintained on the Property: and

+WHEREAS, the Municipality requires, that stormwater management facilities as shown on the Plan be constructed and adequately maintained by the Landowner, his successors and assigns; and

+WHEREAS, the Municipality requires, through the implementation of the SWM Site Plan, that SWM BMPs as required by said SWM Site Plan and the Lebanon County Stormwater Management Ordinance be constructed and adequately operated and maintained by the Landowner, successors, and assigns.

+NOW, THEREFORE, in consideration of the foregoing premises, the mutual covenants contained herein, and the following terms and conditions, the parties hereto agree as follows: